Queen’s Counsel (QC)

 Clinical Negligence (Silks) – Band 1

 Impresses both with his knowledge of complex medical negligence matters and his meticulous approach to his work.
 He has a very broad practice and is recognised for his work on claims involving catastrophic and neurological injuries.
 He works on behalf of both the prosecution and the defence.
-"Always meticulously prepared and able to provide very thoughtful advice on serious injury cases.
-He leaves no stone unturned and is charming with experts, clients and opponents."
-"His attention to detail is marvellous and he's very good with clients."
+"Very experienced and meticulous in his preparation - he leaves no stone unturned.
+He's charming with experts, clients and opponents alike."
+"He's excellent to work with and is very approachable."

 Personal Injury (Silks) – Band 3